KnowThePepper

 How Hot is Facing Heaven Pepper?
 Heat Level & Flavor

-The Facing Heaven Pepper delivers 30K–50K Scoville Heat Units, placing it in the Hot tier (10K–100K SHU).
-That makes it roughly 10x hotter than a jalapeño.
+The Facing Heaven Pepper delivers 30K–50K Scoville Heat Units, placing it in the Hot tier (10K-100K SHU).
+That makes it roughly 4-20x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: fruity and smoky.

-Facing Heaven Pepper Nutrition Facts & Health Benefits
+Facing Heaven Pepper Nutrition Facts & Serving Context

 Like most C. annuum peppers, Facing Heaven delivers vitamin C, vitamin A (from beta-carotene in the red pigment), and vitamin B6 in meaningful quantities.
 Dried peppers concentrate these nutrients significantly compared to fresh.